sunnytqin/D3/readme.md

 cd D3
 ```

-The following pacakages are required in your environment:
+Make sure the following pacakages are installed in your environment:
 ```
 torch==1.13.1
 torchvision==0.14.1